Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Exemplar Fine Tuning

-Parametric human models~\cite{anguelov2005scape,Loper2015,joo2018,pavlakos19expressive} represent human shapes and poses by means of a small number of parameters, while capturing constraints such as symmetry and limb proportions.
-Here, we focus as an example the SMPL model~\cite{Loper2015}, although any other model could be used instead.
-The SMPL parameters $\bTheta = (\btheta, \bbeta)$ comprise the pose parameters $\btheta \in \mathds{R}^{24\times 3}$, which control the rotations of 24 body joints with respect to their parent joints, and the shape parameters $\bbeta \in \mathds{R}^{10}$, which control the shape of the body by means of 10 principal directions of variations.
-The 3D location $\mathbf{J}\in \mathds{R}^{24\times3}$ of the body joints is obtained by first finding their configuration at rest using the shape parameters $\bbeta$, and then by applying the joint rotations $\bTheta$ following the skeletal hierarchy.
-SMPL also includes a mesh component that deforms along with the skeleton, but we ignore it here as the major loss constrains only the 3D location $\mathbf{J}$ of the joints.
-Hence, for us SMPL reduces to a function $ \mathbf{J} = M(\bTheta). $
+We are interested in 3D reconstruction of people depicted in images.
+Following~\cite{anguelov2005scape,Loper2015,joo2018,pavlakos19expressive, STAR:2020}, the human is represented by a parametric model that spans variation in both body shapes and motions.
+For example, the SMPL~\cite{Loper2015} model parameters $\bTheta = (\btheta, \bbeta)$ comprise the pose $\btheta \in \mathbb{R}^{24\times 3}$, which controls the rotations of 24 body joints, and the shape $\bbeta \in \mathbb{R}^{10}$, which controls body shapes by means of 10 principal directions of variations.
+The 3D locations $\mathbf{J}\in \mathbb{R}^{24\times3}$ of the body joints are obtained by first finding their configuration at rest using the shape parameters $\bbeta$, and then by applying the joint rotations $\bTheta$ \footnote{SMPL also includes a mesh component that deforms along with the skeleton, but we ignore it here as the major loss constrains only the 3D location $\mathbf{J}$ of the joints.} resulting in the \emph{posing function} $ \mathbf{J} = M(\bTheta). $

-Given an image $\bI$ of a human, the goal then is to find the parameters $\bTheta$ of SMPL that match the pose of the subject. \textbf{Fitting-based approaches}~\cite{Bogo2016, Lassner:UP:2017} take 2D geometric cues such as joints, silhouettes, and part labels, and optimizes the model parameters $\bTheta$ to fit the 3D model to the 2D cues.
-For example, assume that the 2D locations $\bhj\in\mathds{R}^{24\times 2}$ of the body joints are given.
+For reconstruction, \textbf{fitting-based approaches}~\cite{Bogo2016, Lassner:UP:2017} take 2D image cues such as joints, silhouettes, and part labels, and optimizes the model parameters $\bTheta$ to fit the 3D model to the 2D cues.
+For example, assume that the 2D locations $\bhj\in\mathbb{R}^{24\times 2}$ of the body joints are given.
 Furthermore, let $\pi : \mathbb{R}^3\rightarrow\mathbb{R}^2$ be the \emph{camera projection function}, mapping 3D points to their 2D image locations.
-Then, reconstructing the 3D joints $\bJ$ from the 2D cues $\bhj$ amouts to fitting the SMPL model:

-where the data term $L_\text{2D}$ is the re-projection error between reconstructed and observed 2D keypoints.
-Note that, since the viewpoint of the image is unknown, the camera parameters $\pi$ must be optimized together with the body parameters $\bTheta$.

-Due to the lack of depth information, optimizing $L_\text{2D}$ is insufficient to recover the pose parameters $\bTheta$ uniquely; to remove this ambiguity, one adds a prior term $L_\text{prior}$ to the loss in order to prioritize plausible solutions.
-SMPLify~\cite{Bogo2016} expresses this prior via a mixture of Gaussians or na\"{\i}ve thresholding, using a separate 3D motion capture dataset~\cite{cmu-graphics,akhter2015pose, AMASS:2019} to learn the prior parameters beforehand.
+Then, the optimal fit is given by: